EMF Meter Phone Apps – Do They Work and/or Indicate Dangerous Conditions and Health Risks?

 So does this app really work?

 Yes, but NOT in the manner that you think.
 It works as far as measuring the NATURAL DC magnetic field of the Earth which varies according to locale and the proximity of ferromagnetic building material.
-But DC means there is no frequency or fluctuation in the field; it is by definition 0 Hertz or 0 cycles per second as opposed to the North American power grid frequency of 60 Hertz.
+But DC means there is no frequency or fluctuation in the field; it is by definition 0 Hertz or 0 cycles per second as opposed to the North American power grid frequency of 60 Hz (Hertz) or the European frequency of 50 Hz.

 What is the difference?